legumeinfo/graphql-server/src/types/README.md

 https://github.com/legumeinfo/minimine/blob/main/dbmodel/build/resources/main/genomic_model.xml

-There are three interface types which correspond to widely-extended objects in the InterMine data model:
+There are four interface types which correspond to widely-extended objects in the InterMine data model:

 - Annotatable
-- BioEntity
+- BioEntity (extends Annotatable)
-- SequenceFeature
+- SequenceFeature (extends BioEntity)
+- Transcript (extends SequenceFeature)

 This way we ensure that implementing types contain the attributes defined in the corresponding interface.